English Placement Testing

 To waive the placement test, fill out both the SSSP Exemption Petition and the Prerequisite Equivalency Petition form, attach an unofficial academic transcript, and submit it to the Counseling Counter for a counselor review.
 The on-duty counselor will evaluate your petition to verify the equivalency to Skyline College’s course sequence.

-What can you do if you believe that the placement test scores do not accurately predict your preparedness for success in a particular English class?
+What can you do if you believe that the placement results do not accurately predict your preparedness for success in a particular English class?